VoronDesign/VoronUsers/printer_mods/DaStivi/the_Cephalopods_limb/README.md

 ![Screenshots](./img/STL.jpg)

-I've also made ah simple Version of the bracket, initially even before the Octopussy Version, as there where no bracketavailable as i got my Octopus board...
+I've also made ah simple Version of the bracket, initially even before the octopus limbs Version, as there where no bracketavailable as i got my Octopus board...
 ![Screenshots](./img/simple_bracket_STL.jpg)